Imaging electron angular distributions to assess a full-power petawatt-class laser focus: Experimental methods

-To compare the $\theta_c$ measured in section \ref{ssec:IP_section} to that predicted by Eq.~(\ref{eqn:tan_theta_a_0}), we need an estimate of the expected $a_0$ ($\approx 0.855 \lambda_0$[$\mu$m]$\sqrt{I [\mathrm{W/cm^2}]/10^{18}}$) for the experimental conditions of each measurement.
-We thus obtain $a_0$ from an estimate of the peak laser intensity, by measuring the laser energy delivered on the focal plane, $U$, the temporal pulse duration, $\tau$, (full width at half maximum, FWHM) and by imaging the focal spot distribution at low power.
-A description of the focal spot intensity estimate method used can be found in the appendix of \cite{he_towards_2019}.
-We measured $U$ with a leaky mirror to capture a fraction of the energy of the full beam before the compressor on each shot.
-By factoring in losses suffered in the compressor and during beam transport, and considering the systematic uncertainties in the calibration process, we report the average $U$ measured during each sequence of laser shots in Tables \ref{tab:IP_params} and \ref{tab:Sci_det_params} with an overall uncertainty estimated to be $\approx \pm 10\%$.
+We measured the pulse energy in the full beam through a leaky mirror before the compressor on each shot.
+We then factored in losses suffered from the leaky-mirror transmittivity, the compressor, the reflectivity of the tuning and parabolic mirrors, and during beam transport.
+We report the average $U$ during each sequence of laser shots in Tables \ref{tab:IP_params} and \ref{tab:Sci_det_params} with an overall uncertainty estimated to be $\approx \pm 10\%$ after considering the systematic uncertainties in the calibration process.
 We measured $\tau$ for each laser shot by diverting a small portion of the beam from the target chamber into a second-harmonic autocorrelator placed outside a fused silica viewport (thickness 5 mm).
 The reported $\tau$ in Tables \ref{tab:IP_params} and \ref{tab:Sci_det_params} is the average value over each sequence of laser shots after correcting for the dispersion through the viewport and $\approx 1$ m of air in beam transport to the autocorrelator.
 We estimate that the overall uncertainty in the reported $\tau$ is $\pm 20\%$.
 The uncertainty in the precision of measuring the averages ($<2\%$) is dominated by the systematic uncertainties in measuring $U$ and $\tau$.
 A representative set of focal spot images taken over different days at low power, shown in Figs.~\ref{subfig:focal_spot}, \ref{subfig:focal_spot_2} and \ref{subfig:focal_spot_3}, indicate that there is some shot-to-shot fluctuation of the focal spot distribution as well as some consistent distortions.
 The fluctuation in the focal spot distribution affects the peak intensity for fixed $U$ and $\tau$ since it changes the area over which the pulse energy is distributed.
 Consequently, the peak intensity will decrease if there is an increase in the energy distributed away from the center of the focus.
 If $U = 23$ J, $\tau = 35$ fs, the peak intensity ($\propto U/\tau$) for Figs.~\ref{subfig:focal_spot}, \ref{subfig:focal_spot_2} and \ref{subfig:focal_spot_3} would be $\approx 2.0\times 10^{20}$, $1.9\times 10^{20}$ and $1.5\times 10^{20}$ W/cm$^2$ respectively, assuming that these images are representative of the focus at full power.
 Using this method, we observed that for fixed $U$ and $\tau$, the fluctuation in the focal spot distribution over different laser shots across different days contributes to an uncertainty $\approx 8\%$ in the intensity estimate.
 As a result, the overall uncertainty in the intensity derived from the focal spot method is estimated to be $\approx 24\%$.
 Therefore, we infer $a_0 \pm \delta a_0$ for the measurements in Figs.~\ref{subfig:IP_High_Int}, \ref{subfig:IP_Med_Int} and \ref{subfig:IP_Low_Int} to be $\approx 9.1\pm 1.1, 7.3\pm 0.9$ and $5.7\pm 0.7$ respectively.